 MAKE A DEMAND AND NEGOTIATE OFFERS

-Next, the defendantās legal team will come back with an offer or make demands of their own.
+Next, the defendantās legal team will return with an offer or make their demands.
 This is where the defective products attorneys at Swanson, Lathen, Prestwich, PC come in.
 We take charge and deftly handle these negotiations for you.

 These cases often do not settle without litigation, i.e. filing your case in court.
-For that reason we are prepared to advocate for you throughout the litigation process which includes filing documents in court, appearing at hearings, taking depositions, participating in product inspections, preparing your case for trial, if necessary.
+Therefore, we are prepared to advocate for you throughout the litigation process, which includes filing documents in court, appearing at hearings, taking depositions, participating in product inspections, and preparing your case for trial, if necessary.
 Having an experienced and skilled defective product attorney will be the difference in whether youāre compensated or not.

 Step Three